Pratirodh/Resume_Ranking_System/README.md

 3.Start the application: flask run

-# How web application works:
+# How we use can use web application:

 1.Register as a candidate or HR manager using the web interface.